GP TRAVELLER

 National Parks Near Las Vegas

 If you’re thinking about extending your trip, November is a great time to head out to the nearby national parks.
 The crowds have eased, the weather is cooler, and the landscapes are hard to beat.
-These spots are all within a few hours of Las Vegas and well worth adding to your itinerary before or after race weekend.

 Picture